Why I Love Backpacking Kerala

 Travelers and explorers from all over the world have been drawn to Kerala for centuries drawn to this slice of tropical South India by spices.

-Nowadays there are even more reasons to visit this enchanting South Indian state and backpack Kerala from luscious landscapes, wildlife, tantalizing cuisine and not forgetting perhaps the most magical ingredient travelers encounter when visiting Kerala – the warmth of the Indian hospitality and smiles that linger long in the memory after leaving Kerala’s tropical shores.
+But let’s no forget perhaps the most magical ingredient travelers encounter when visiting Kerala – the warmth of the Indian hospitality and smiles that linger long in the memory after leaving Kerala’s tropical shores.

 Pin Me! 🙂